Why Do I Have An Icy Cold Feeling In My Chest? (Possible Causes & Treatments)

 Conclusion

-You will need to undergo several tests like an X-ray examination, pulmonary and blood tests, or even an electrocardiogram (ECG).
+You will need to undergo several tests like an X-ray examination, pulmonary and blood tests, oxygen saturation testing, or even an electrocardiogram (ECG).

-Regardless of whatever could be the real reason, the best thing you can do is monitor yourself, get enough sleep, increase your fluid intake and try to sweat regularly.
+Regardless of whatever the underlying cause, the best thing you can do is monitor yourself, get enough sleep, increase your fluid intake, and try to sweat regularly.

 If the cold feeling lingers after a couple of days and severe symptoms occur, please schedule a check-up with your physician immediately.